raarghal/ProtectorPrevent/README.md

 ### Description
 This repository contains the data and code for "Protect or prevent?
 A practicable framework for the dilemmas of COVID-19 vaccine prioritization" [1].

+### Data
 Contact matrix data are retrieved from [2].

+### Code
+Simulation contains Python code to simulate different simple strategies (i.e. ordering over the different population groups.

 ### References
 [1] Arghal, R., Rubin, H., Bidokhti, S. S., & Sarkar, S. (2023).
 Protect or prevent?
 A practicable framework for the dilemmas of COVID-19 vaccine prioritization. medRxiv, 2023-12.